Skip To Top Navigation Skip To Content Skip To Section Navigation Skip To Footer

 What people most need in any new situation or job role is what Harvard Professor Amy Edmondson calls psychological safety.
 It’s the sense that you’re allowed to make mistakes, ask for help, get feedback, and experiment without fear of appearing incompetent or losing your job.

-The problem faced by that manager wasn’t people who were jerks.
-It was experiencing a culture where everyone gave her things to do with the assumption that she knew how to do them.
+The problem faced by the director I spoke with wasn’t that her leaders were toxic jerks.
+It was experiencing a culture where after her initial onboarding, everyone gave her things to do with the assumption that she knew how to do them.
 People didn’t stop to ask questions about how she was doing, to check in on her, or to tell her, “If you’re overwhelmed or have questions, ask me.”

 So she had thoughts like this running through her head: